khmarbaise/blog.soebes.de/content/blog/2014/05/2014-05-02-apache-maven-shade-plugin-version-2-dot-3-released.md

 Bug:

- * {% chjl MSHADE-166 %} - maven-shade-plugin not compatible with Java 8
+ * [MSHADE-166](https://issues.apache.org/jira/browse/MSHADE-166) - maven-shade-plugin not compatible with Java 8

 Improvment:

- * {% chjl MSHADE-167 %} - \[PATCH\] When individual classes are renamed, they are not debuggable
+ * [MSHADE-167](https://issues.apache.org/jira/browse/MSHADE-167) - \[PATCH\] When individual classes are renamed, they are not debuggable

 Have Fun!